smolinde/iot-dashboard/pages/software-setup.md

 Remember the port that your computer uses to communicate with the dashboard.
 In my case, it is `COM8`.
 Press <kbd>CTRL</kbd> + <kbd>X</kbd> to quit the MicroPython shell of the ESP32-S3 Nano.

 ## 4 Installation of Dashboard Software
-The last component that is still missing is the dashboard software, or more precise, firmware.
-This requires a few commands only, and is usually a very brief procedure.
+The last component that is still missing is the dashboard software, or more precisely, firmware.
+This requires only a few commands and is usually a very brief procedure.
 After a fresh MicroPython installation, there is a file called `boot.py` in the root directory of the microcontroller.
 This file is obsolete and can be removed with the following command:

         mpremote connect COM8 fs rm boot.py

-Now we also have to install three additional MicroPython libraries that will be used by the software.
+Now we also must install three additional MicroPython libraries that will be used by the software.
 The following command requires your computer to have a working internet connection:

         mpremote connect COM8 mip install tarfile gzip shutil

 These libraries will be used for automatic firmware updates in the [updater.py](../src/updater.py) script.
-Now everythin that is left is to copy all contents from the `src` directory of the repository.
+Now everything that is left is to copy all contents from the `src` directory of the repository.
 Navigate with the following command to the folder:

         cd "path/to/your/folder/iot-dashboard/src"